Home

 Contact

-Inver Colpa Rowing Club is based in the Boyne Fishermans Rescue and Recovery Service on the Marsh Road, Drogheda.
-The club have recently received planning permission for a new boathouse in an adjacent site and hope to begin the site clearance in late 2024.
+The club have recently received planning permission for a new boathouse in an adjacent site and hope to begin the site clearance in late 2025.

 Contact – secretary@invercolpa.ie or 089 4209258 for more information.